Gendiro/tree-drawer/README.md

 # :evergreen_tree: Tree drawer

 Small drawer that allows to represent game theory tree from tasks 19-21 of ege (informatics).
-It's purpose is to be
+It's purpose is to be an educational example for student preparing for exams.

 <p align="center">
 <img src="https://i.imgur.com/OWeOekE.png" alt="example 1" style="width: 49%;">